Can Pakistan's state airline fly through tough times?

 | ISLAMABAD

-ISLAMABAD On a recent Pakistan International Airlines (PIA) flight, water flowed from the toilets through the aisles during the entire journey from London to Islamabad.
+ISLAMABAD On a recent Pakistan International Airlines PIA.L flight, water flowed from the toilets through the aisles during the entire journey from London to Islamabad.

 "What if it reaches some electrical wires and puts us in danger?" said one concerned passenger to another after flight attendants brushed off repeated complaints.